 Pot-grown trees raised for this purpose should be bought—apples, sweet cherries, figs, peaches and nectarines, pears, plums and gages are all available.
 Start with pots of 25 or 27cm (10 or 11in) diameter or boxes of similar dimensions.
-Crock well to ensure perfect drainage and then cover the crocks with a first layer of compost, rammed firmly down and deep enough for the tree to ‘stand’ on this with its roots properly spread out and with the top roots just covered.
+Crock well to ensure perfect drainage and then cover the crocks with the first layer of compost, rammed firmly down and deep enough for the tree to ‘stand’ on this with its roots properly spread out and with the top roots just covered.
 The surface of the soil should be at least 2.5cm (1 in) below the pot’s rim to allow for watering.
-Work the compost round the roots, little by little, and firm it down as you proceed with a blunt-ended stick.
+Work the compost around the roots, little by little, and firm it down as you proceed with a blunt-ended stick.

 The usual system is to sink the pots in a bed of ashes in the open garden during 2 the winter.
 Thus treated, the pots will be safe from frost and the ashes will discourage the entry of worms.
 Outdoors, the wood will ripen better and the cold weather will ensure that the trees have a proper resting period.

 By March more water will be required and this should be given daily attention, testing the pots by tapping.
 Allow free ventilation when the blossom is open, but avoid draughts.
 Hand pollination is advisable.

 A top-dressing of well-rotted manure should be given when the fruit has all set.
 Pot trees do not bear very large crops and the fruit will have to be thin, particularly in the first year or two, to prevent over-cropping.
 Ventilators should be covered with netting to prevent the entry of birds when the fruit begins to ripen.